jamesward/hello-sap-hana/README.md

 ## Further Learning

 Congratulations!
-You've created a modern application that uses Play Framework, Scala, CoffeeScript, and jQuery for a JSON service and JavaScript UI along with connecting to a SAP HANA cloud database.
+You've created a modern application that uses Play Framework, Scala, CoffeeScript, and jQuery for a JSON service and JavaScript UI along with connecting to the SAP HANA cloud.
 To learn more about Play Framework check out the [documentation](http://www.playframework.com/documentation/2.2.x/Home) and explore the other Play template in Activator.